KhurazovRuslan/disaster_response_etl_and_ml_pipelines/README.md

 <h1>Disaster response ETL and ML pipelines</h2>

-The goal of the project is to build ETL and ML pipelines using the data provided by <a href='https://appen.com/'>Figure Eight (aquired by Appen)</a>.
-Created pipelines will lead to building a classifier and deploying a web app that will be able to identify users' disaster messages or events in need of attention.
+The goal of the project is to build ETL and ML pipelines using the data provided by <a href='https://appen.com/'>Figure Eight (aquired by Appen)</a>, use those pipelines to create a classifier and deploy a web app that will be able to identify users' disaster messages or events in need of attention.

  <h2>Files:</h2>